Mhallami

-The Mhallami people, also known as Mardelli or alternatively spelled as Mahallami (المُحَلَّمِيَّة) are an Arab group traditionally living in and around the city of Mardin, Turkey.
+The Mhallami people, also known as Mardelli or alternatively spelled as Mahallami (المُحَلَّمِيَّة) are an Arab ethnic group traditionally living in and around the city of Mardin, Turkey.

-Although scholars sometimes debate the precise origins of the Mhallami, they are generally regarded as Arabs, and the majority typically identified as Arabs.
+Although scholars sometimes debate the precise origins of the Mhallami, they are generally regarded as Arabs, and the majority typically identified as such.

 They are Sunni Muslims with a small Syriac Christian minority.
 They speak Mhallami, a distinct dialect of North Mesopotamian Arabic with heavy Turkish, Kurdish, and Aramaic influence.

 Determining the exact number of Mhallami today is difficult for a number of reasons, but sources generally state numbers as low as 150,000 and as high being around 1 million.
 Due to migration since 1920 they have a large presence in Lebanon, but as a result of the Lebanese Civil War, large numbers fled to Europe, particularly Germany, where they now form the largest community in the diaspora.
 Mhallami generally have a poor reputation due to their affiliation with low education, criminal activities, and clan structure; however, a number are also affiliated with positions of law and politics, and are regarded as having been mild-mannered.